wing5wong/artisan-whs-static/source/_announcements/2023-03-05_student-achievement-conferences.md

 **Book an interview after 5:00pm on Monday 27 March** (Instructions are included with the Interim Report emailed out on Friday 24 March).

+**Students of Mrs Barnett (English)**, please choose Mrs Greenland as she is taking her classes.
+**Students of Mrs Su’a (Science)**, please choose Mrs Buxton as she is taking her classes.

+FYI – Mrs Davies (Science), Miss McKenzie (Social Sciences) and Mr Spencer (Technology) will NOT be available for the Conferences.
+If you need to speak to them, please contact them via email.

 Any queries or difficulties in booking your appointment times please phone 349 0177.